Anglo-Scottish border: Hadrian's Wall misconception

 Hadrian's Wall near Greenhead.
 The Wall has never formed the actual Anglo-Scottish border.

 It is a common misconception that Hadrian's Wall marks the Anglo-Scottish border.
 The wall lies entirely within England and has never formed this boundary.
 While in the west, at Bowness-on-Solway, it is less than 0.6 mi south of the border with Scotland, in the east it is as much as 68 mi away.

 For centuries the wall was the boundary between the Roman province of Britannia (to the south) and the Celtic lands of Caledonia (to the north).
 However Britannia occasionally extended as far north as the later Antonine Wall.
 Furthermore, to speak of England and Scotland at any time prior to the ninth century is anachronistic; such nations had no meaningful existence during the period of Roman rule.

 "Hadrian's Wall" is nonetheless sometimes used as an informal reference to the modern border, often semi-humorously.

 Migration

-Cumbria and Northumberland have amongst the largest Scottish-born communities in the world outside Scotland.
+Cumbria and Northumberland have among the largest Scottish-born communities in the world outside Scotland.
 16,628 Scottish-born people were residing in Cumbria in 2001 (3.41% of the county's population) and 11,435 Scottish-born people were residing in Northumberland (3.72% of the county's population); the overall percentage of Scottish-born people in England is 1.62%.

-Consequently, almost 9% of Scotland's population is English-born (459,486), with higher than average percentages of English-born people in both Dumfries & Galloway and the Scottish Borders council areas, respectively, reaching as high as 35% or higher English-born.
+Conversely, almost 9% of Scotland's population is English-born (459,486), with higher than average percentages of English-born people in both Dumfries & Galloway and the Scottish Borders council areas, respectively.